Linuxsmurfen/K8s-mini-cluster/README.md

 ### Bootstrap
 Set everything up using PXE and Ansible
 - [ ] Baremetal provisioning using PXE boot
-- [ ] Kubernetes installation using Ansible and Kubeadm
+- [ ] Kubernetes installation using Kubeadm
-- [ ] Network setup using Calico
+- [ ] Network setup with Calico
 - [ ] GitOps using Flux and SOPS

 ### Infra